senny789/MKD_Test2/README.md

 to get started.

-`run yarn prep`
+`run yarn`

-This will install husky and then download and install the nodule modules Husky is used to run the linting.
+This will install the nodule modules

 # Dev Build